2022-2023 Income Limits for Pell Grants - Do You Qualify?

 Income requirements for Pell grants depend on your personal and family income and assets as well as eligible expenses such as the number of people in your household attending college at the same time.

-How do I know if I qualify for a Pell grant?
+How do I know if I qualify for a Federal Pell Grant?

 - Next, determine the estimated cost of attendance (COA) for your school.
 Academic institutions provide this information, which takes into account tuition and fees; books and supplies; room and board; and other living expenses.